VlachosGroup/openmkm/docs/input.md

 ### Coverage dependent **lateral interactions** between surface species

-One main addition to the CTI and XML formats done by us is to add specification for coverage dependent lateral interactions.
+One main addition to the CTI and XML formats done in OpenMKM is to add specification for coverage dependent lateral interactions.
 Coverage effects need to be incorporated into the xml file supplied to OpenMKM.
 Since it is easy to work with CTI files, users have the option of specifying coverage effects in CTI file and then convert the CTI file into XML file with the Python script